NicholasHellmers/go-web-selfstudy/Go Web Programming/Book-Notes.md

 ## 2.5) Generating HTML Responses with Templates.

-* This section talks about how to generate HTML responses with templates.
+* This section talks about how to generate HTML responses with templates